Xonshiz/AnimeTosho-Batch-Downloader/ReadMe.md

 # AnimeTosho Batch Downloader
 It's a little Command Line Tool that automates the work of downloading batch uploads on animetosho.org.
-This script is NO where near STABLE.
-It might bug out from time to time.
-Don't forget to read the 'Bugs/Known Issue' Section below.

-# Note
+#Windows Binary

-I'm having trouble compiling this to EXE.
-'Cytpes' is causing some trouble.
-SO, use Python Script for now.
-I'll set it all up as soon as I can.
+Binary for x64 Systems is available [HERE](https://github.com/Xonshiz/AnimeTosho-Batch-Downloader/raw/master/AnimeTosho.exe)

 # Are there any threads for this thing?